 What we love about this vegan hash brown casserole

-- It's family friendly.
+- Family friendly.
 Everyone will love it, guaranteed.

-- It makes a great breakfast or brunch.
-But you can eat it anytime.
+- Great for any meal.
+It's perfect for breakfast or brunch but you can eat it anytime.

 How to make the best vegan hash brown casserole